jamespmernin/Async-Await-Lesson/README.md

 }
 ```

 We will get this error if we do not put async before a function.
-As said, await only works inside an async function.
+As said, `await` only works inside an async function.

+Let’s emphasize: `await` literally makes JavaScript wait until the promise settles, and then go on with the result.
+That doesn’t cost any CPU resources, because the engine can do other jobs meanwhile: execute other scripts, handle events etc.

 </details>